Purring like a finely tuned machine…

 The Numbers Are Good… What’s Next?A few more posts with some WordPressing notes on each.
 I’ll be filing all of the UdGAgora posts in its own category

 Top / Featured image credits: flickr photo by rumpleteaser http://flickr.com/photos/rumpleteaser/8821762756 shared under a Creative Commons (BY) license

-The post "A Peek at the Web Machinery for the UDG Agora Project" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2015/07/web-machinery-udg-agora/) on July 29, 2015.
+The post "A Peek at the Web Machinery for the UDG Agora Project" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2015/07/web-machinery-udg-agora/) on July 29, 2015.